{\Phi}eat: Physically Grounded Material Feature Representation: Experiments

 \subsection{Quantitative Results}

-We evaluate the representations learned by \methodName across two downstream tasks: material selection and a feature separability via k-NN.
-These tasks assess how effectively the learned features capture intrinsic appearance properties, regardless of geometry or lighting. \suppmat{Additional examples, including cross-frames similarity propagation for selection in videos, are provided in the supplementary materials.}
+We evaluate the representations learned by \methodName on two downstream tasks: \textbf{material selection} and \textbf{feature separability} via k-NN.
+Together, these assess whether the learned features capture intrinsic appearance properties independently of geometry and lighting.
+Additional qualitative results, including material selection on DuMaS and patch similarity in images and videos through cross-frame feature propagation, are provided in the supplementary materials.

-\paragraph{Material selection.} We adopt the evaluation framework and DuMaS dataset of \citet{guerrero2025fine} to measure how well features separate materials based on appearance similarity.
-Given a query patch, we compute cosine similarity between its feature embedding and those of all image patches, producing a dense similarity map.
-The resulting map is binarized with a threshold of 0.5 into a mask, which is compared against the ground-truth material segmentation.

-As shown in Table~\ref{tab:selection}, \methodName significantly outperforms both DINOv2 and DINOv3 across all metrics.
-It achieves lower $\ell_1$ error and higher IoU and F1, indicating more precise and coherent material selection.
-Unlike semantic models that primarily group regions by object or context, \methodName groups patches by shared physical appearance, demonstrating that its representations capture material identity with higher fidelity and robustness to illumination and geometry changes.